comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 - Download the latest [install package](http://www.mobileread.com/forums/showthread.php?t=274231) for [**KFMon**](https://github.com/NiLuJe/kfmon).
 - Extract the full content of this archive into the *root* directory of your device (i.e., not under *any* subdirectory).
-- Download a recent [nightly build](https://github.com/koreader/koreader/releases) of KOReader.
+- Download the latest [release](https://github.com/koreader/koreader/releases) of KOReader.
 - Extract the `koreader` folder of the zip into the `.adds` directory of your device (a directory which may have just been created by KFMon's archive).
 - Eject & unplug your device.
 Nickel should then appear to be processing a book, before restarting to process an update.